 To get set up quickly with your own Backstage project you can create a Backstage App.

 A Backstage App is a monorepo setup with

 need to run Backstage in your own environment.

-If you intend to develop a plugin or contribute to the Backstage project, you may want to Run Backstage Locally instead.
+If you intend to contribute a plugin, new feature, or bug fix to the Backstage project, you may want to read the Contributors guide instead.

 Create an app

 To create a Backstage app, you will need to have Node.js Active LTS Release installed.

 Backstage provides a utility for creating new apps.
 It guides you through the initial setup of selecting the name of the app and a database for the backend.
 The database options are either SQLite or PostgreSQL, where the latter requires you to set up a separate database instance.
 If in doubt, choose SQLite, but don't worry about the choice, it's easy to change later!
 Here is a tutorial for it.

 The easiest way to run the create app package is with